 “Does that work” gives the other party a chance to have input and gain alignment with you.
 If “that doesn’t work,” then the dialogue continues until an agreed upon “re-promise” is reached.

-Even if Friday doesn’t work, raising the issue early gives Mr. Client the ability to digest and collaborate with you to come to an agreement.
+Even if Friday doesn’t work, raising the issue early gives Mr. or Ms. Client the ability to digest and collaborate with you to come to an agreement.
 Maybe it’s not an issue.
-Maybe Mr. Client can juggle on his end and make it work.
-There are a dozen possibilities, but if you wait to the last minute to raise the issue, there is only one possibility: pissing off Mr. Client.
+Maybe Mr. or Ms. Client can juggle on their end and make it work.
+There are a dozen possibilities, but if you wait to the last minute to raise the issue, there is only one possibility: pissing off Mr. or Ms. Client.